marcingolenia/mcode/src/pages/about/index.md

 templateKey: about-page
 title: About me
 ---
-My name is Martin, currently I am living in Warsaw, Poland.
+My name is Marcin, currently I am living in Warsaw, Poland.
 I am book consumer - not only related to techy things but also Fantasy and Sci-fi.
 I own two cats, and I am owned by my wife who profesionally does the Business intellegicence stuff.

 Currently I am reading (I will try to keep this up to date)